Properties of Detector Description

 This pages documents and defines the properties that are part of the detector description

-• position_z: The z position of the antenna feed point relative to the station position
+Position: - ant_position_{x,y,z}`: The x, y, and z position of the antenna feed point relative to the station position

 ../../../_images/orientation_sketch.png